felipecastillod/deep-learning-foundations/README.md

 This repository contains educational notebooks designed to support the learning and teaching of Deep Learning concepts through theory, implementation, and practical examples.

-The material follows a progressive learning path, starting from artificial neurons and advancing toward modern neural network architectures.
+The material follows a progressive learning path, starting from artificial neurons and advancing toward modern neural network architectures used in computer vision, sequence modeling, and generative AI.

 ---

 ## Learning Path

-### Module 1 — Foundations
+### Module 1 — Neural Foundations

 - Perceptron
 - Multilayer Perceptron (MLP)